AtjonTV/CommanderVM/README.md

 This VM is not make to run huge things or to be high performand!

-The VM was made to play with Assembly styled FileSystem functions
+The VM got a Assembly like language called ComCode

 # ComCode